|Height:||45-80 cm (1.5-2.6 ft)|

 Photos 1-2 taken by Rob Hamilton show a yellow form (selfing) and a tangerine (selfing) from a batch of seedlings.
 Photo 3 shows a pink/red form photographed by Jim McKenney in his garden on August 10, 2005.
 The flower began to open between 6:30AM and 7AM and began to close at around 4PM.
 Photo 4 was taken by Paul Tyerman and photo 5 by Bob Rutemoeller.
 Photo 6 was taken by Dennis Kramb in Cincinnati, Ohio of a plant from Brent & Becky's Bulb Company.

 The photos below is of a nice form grown from seeds by Nhu Nguyen.
 Because of the cool summers in the Bay Area, it took 3 years for this one to bloom from seeds.

-The photos below were taken by Nhu Nguyen of an outstanding example of how to combine a summer dormant and summer growing bulbs together.
-It features Amaryllis belladonna, which is summer-dormant but benefit from watering and Tigridia pavonia which requires summer water.
+The photos below were taken by Nhu Nguyen of an outstanding example of how to combine summer dormant and summer growing bulbs together.
+It features Amaryllis belladonna, which is summer-dormant but benefits from watering and Tigridia pavonia which requires summer water.
 This landscape is found in the Hills of Berkeley, CA by an unknown (and obviously knowledgeable) landscaper!